lammps/lammps/doc/src/Fortran.rst

    .. note::

-     The fact that the programmer does not know the kind parameter of the return value until compile time means that it is impossible to define an interface that works for both sizes of ``imageint``.
+     The fact that the programmer does not know the ``KIND`` parameter of the return value until compile time means that it is impossible to define an interface that works for both sizes of ``imageint``.
 One side effect of this is that you must assign the return value of this function to a